wildfly/quickstart/README.md

 You can find the documentation at <https://docs.jboss.org/author/display/AS7/Documentation>.

-If you add a quickstart, don't forget to update `dist/src/main/assembly/README.md`.
+If you add a quickstart, don't forget to update `dist/src/main/assembly/README.md` and `pom.xml` (the 'modules' section).

 The 'dist' folder contains Maven scripts to build a zip of the quickstarts.